Top 20 Cities in the U.S. to work as a Screenwriter outside of LA & NYC (Part 2).

 -- film and screenwriting gurus who travel and speak on the craft take notice of trending film cities.
 They schedule seminars locally, educating the masses.

--- top independent production companies that are based in Los Angeles decide to create a new branch in these cities, so they have someone at ground zero.
+-- leading independent production companies based in Los Angeles opt to establish new branches in these cities, ensuring they have a presence at the local level.

 So what does this all mean?

 It means that Hollywood is no longer the only place where you can find qualified talent, crew, and writers.
 These cities have equipped its citizens with the tools to flourish in the film industry.
-Hollywood is no longer the only place where you can study film, write film, make film, and talk professionally on film.
+Hollywood is no longer the only place where you can study film, write films, make films, and talk professionally on films.

 Still don’t believe me?

 According to the Film LA report, Pinewood Atlanta Studios, which rests on 700 acres with 18 sound stages, is the number one filming location in the world.
 Yes, the world.
-Franchises liked JAMES BOND utilized their studio.
+Franchises like JAMES BOND utilized their studio.
+Atlanta also serves as the hub of Georgia's film industry, housing major studios such as Turner, Tyler Perry, and EUE/Screen Gems.

 Netflix recently opened up a new hub in Albuquerque.
-The lot features 48,000-square-foot shooting space and 8 sound stages, not to mention a huge backlot.
-Facebook, who is getting into the streaming game, is rumored to be buying property there, too!
+The lot features 48,000-square-foot shooting space (and growing) and 8-sound stages, not to mention a huge backlot.
+Albuquerque Studios and Santa Fe Studios have been home to productions like Breaking Bad and Better Call Saul.
+Facebook, who is getting into the streaming game, bought property there, too!

-Magnolia Pictures, known as one of the top award-winning indie and foreign distribution companies in the world, have offices in Austin, Texas.
+Magnolia Pictures, known as one of the top award-winning indie and foreign distribution companies in the world, has offices in Austin, Texas.
+They also have Austin Studios and Troublemaker Studios, founded by filmmaker Robert Rodriguez.

 William Morris Endeavor (WME), arguably the TOP screenwriting literary agency in the world, has offices in Miami, Florida.